 Surgical Treatment for TBI

-With concussions there may be a loss of consciousness after the accident, but this is not always the case.
-A concussion is a clinical syndrome and imaging studies such as a CT scan will not diagnose a concussion, but are made by medical professionals on the basis of injury and symptoms.
+With concussions, there may be a loss of consciousness after the accident, but this is not always the case.
+A concussion is a clinical syndrome and imaging studies such as a CT scan will not diagnose a concussion but are made by medical professionals on the basis of injury and symptoms.
 These imaging scans are important to rule out other serious head injuries such as we mentioned above, intracranial hemorrhage and skull fractures.
-A concussion occurs after the initial head injury, and the diagnosis is marked by symptoms of a change in mental status, such as disorientation, often times after a brief period of unconsciousness.
+A concussion occurs after the initial head injury, and the diagnosis is marked by symptoms of a change in mental statuses, such as disorientation, often times after a brief period of unconsciousness.
 The injured individual may arouse unsure of their surroundings, the date, or other relevant information.
-Amnesia for the events just prior to the injury, as well as a headache, dizziness and vomiting may be present.
+Amnesia for the events just prior to the injury, as well as a headache, dizziness, and vomiting, may be present.
 A loss of consciousness is often present, but not required, for the diagnosis of concussion.

 Recognizing and Diagnosing TBI

 Traumatic brain injury should be suspected and raise concern to the individual when symptoms do not resolve after an injury to the head in an accident.